🎉 Quiz Night & Charity Auction – Supporting Arts Uplift! 🎨

 Find creative ways of managing stress and improving mental-wellbeing.

-Bookings are now closed through the Recovery and Wellbeing Academy but you can book with us info@artsuplift.co.uk we are still taking participants.
+Bookings are now open through the Recovery and Wellbeing Academy but you can book with us info@artsuplift.co.uk we are still taking participants.

-Inside Stories – creative courses for wellbeing are delivered in partnership with the Recovery & Wellbeing Academy from March to December 2024.
+Inside Stories – creative courses for wellbeing are delivered in partnership with the Recovery & Wellbeing Academy.

 Inside Stories sessions have been funded by the following organisations: